alexmoica/LunarLiDAR_IAC/README.md

 ## Usage

 To run the lunar rover simulation, follow these steps:
-1. Open a terminal in your ROS2 workspace
-2. Make sure to place the `lunar_rover` folder in your ROS2 workspace
-3. Run `colcon build` to build the lunar_rover package
-4. Open a new terminal in your ROS2 workspace and run `source install/setup.bash`
+1. Open a new terminal in your ROS2 workspace and run `source install/setup.bash`
-5. In the terminal, navigate to `/src/lunar_rover`
+2. In the terminal, navigate to `/src/lunar_rover`
-6. To run the 3D LiDAR simulation: `./start.sh 3d`
+3. To run the 3D LiDAR simulation: `./start.sh 3d`
-7. To run the 4D LiDAR simulation: `./start.sh 4d`
+4. To run the 4D LiDAR simulation: `./start.sh 4d`

 <br>
 <div style="display: inline-block;">